-Profoundly sad and shot through with fiercely beautiful writing, “The Long Christmas Ride Home” is Paula Vogel’s 23rd play.
-With its adventurous blend of puppets, live actors and Japanese theatrical elements, it’s also Vogel’s most daring work -- and one of her best.
-It's one of most absorbing evenings in the theater to come along in some time.
+Profoundly sad and shot through with fiercely beautiful writing, “The Long Christmas Ride Home” is Paula Vogel’s 23rd play and her first since her 1998 Pulitzer Prize-winning “How I Learned to Drive.”
+With its adventurous blend of puppets, live actors and Japanese theatrical elements, it’s also Vogel’s most daring work — and one of her best.
+Both the play and Oskar Eustis’ imaginative production sometimes border on overkill, and the themes are perhaps overfamiliar Vogel territory.
+But it’s one of most absorbing evenings in the theater to come along in some time.

 The play is a tribute to Thornton Wilder’s “The Long Christmas Dinner” and “The Happy Journey to Trenton and Camden.”
 It also evokes Wilder’s better-known “Our Town,” which Vogel describes as “Wilder’s response to Japanese ghost drama Noh.”
 At other times the play brings to mind “M. Butterfly” and “Angels in America,” even as its sensibility is pure Vogel.

 Popular on Variety

 It revolves around a family of five driving on icy roads to Christmas dinner with the mother’s parents.
 The stage is black, with a rippled scrim at the rear and a pristine white platform in the center.
 A middle-aged couple (Timothy Crowe and Anne Scurria) enter and begin to narrate the play.
 They are joined by a group of black-clad puppeteers who wield three wonderful, nearly life-sized puppets representing the couple’s children.
 Crowe and Scurria supply the voices of the kids, too, often revealing the characters’ thoughts rather than the words spoken.